stefanSchinkel/dotfiles/README.md

 # xclip is needed for vim to copy to systems clipboard (wl-clip does not seem to work)
 sudo apt-get install git make build-essential zsh vim tmux plocate wget curl mc meld xclip

-# I prefer to have poetry system-wide
+# pipx to install "system-wide" python deps (eg poetry)
-sudo apt-get install python3-poetry
+sudo apt-get install pipx

 # and some desktop extras (if you need and use gnome that is)
 sudo apt-get install nextcloud-desktop keepassxc gnome-tweaks gnome-sushi guake chromium-browser